Regalis11/BaroModDoc/docs/ContentTypes/Character.md

 - `HideInThermalGoggles`: If set to `true`, this character isn't visible when using thermal goggles.
 - `SonarDisruption`: If set to a value greater than zero, this character creates disrupting noise on the sonar when within range.
 - `DistantSonarRange`: Range at which "long distance" blips for this character will appear on the sonar (used on some of the Abyss monsters).
-- `DisableDistance`: The maximum distance (in pixels) from the closest player at which the character will stay active in the level.
+- `DisableDistance`: If the character is farther than this (in pixels) from the sub and the players, it will be disabled.
+The halved value is used for triggering simple physics where the ragdoll is disabled and only the main collider is updated.
 - `SoundInterval`: The time the game waits between each time it plays this character's sounds.
 - `DrawLast`: If set to `true`, this character will be drawn on top of characters that do not have this set.
 This currently has no effect if the character has no deformable sprites.
+- `AITurretPriority`: Tells the bots how much they should prefer targeting this character with submarine weapons.
+Defaults to `1`.
+Set `0` to tell the bots not to target this character at all.
+Distance to the target affects the decision making.
+- `AISlowTurretPriority`: Tells the bots how much they should prefer targeting this character with submarine weapons tagged as \"slowturret\", like railguns.
+The tag is arbitrary and can be added to any turrets, just like the priority.
+Defaults to `1`.
+Not used if AITurretPriority is 0.
+Distance to the target affects the decision making.
+- `DespawnContainer`: Identifier or tag of the item the character's items are placed inside when the character despawns.

 ## Child elements

 - `ragdolls` & `animations`: These elements are used to determine the folders the game should look to find the ragdoll and animation parameters for this character.
 The [character editor](../Editors/CharacterEditor.md#file-structure) generates these and it's typically not necessary to edit them directly.
+There can be multiple files in the folders but only one animation and ragdoll parameters an be active per character simultaneously.

-- `damageemitter`, `bloodemitter` & `gibemitter`: These elements define the particles to use when this character is damaged, bleeds, and is gibbed respectively.
+- `damageemitter`, `bloodemitter` & `gibemitter`: These elements define the particles to use when this character is damaged, bleeds, and is gibbed (e.g. severed) respectively.
   - Example:

 ```xml